justanotherdot/justanotherdot/site/posts/the-lowly-assert.md

 author: Ryan James Spencer
 date: 2019-10-07T11:43:52.107748360+00:00
 tags: [testing, the lowly assert, principle]
+image: the-lowly-assert.jpg
+summary: >-
+  There is one thing that ties all forms of testing together; assertions.
+The lowly assert humbly serves whether it's as types, panics, automated tests, or any other glorious form.
+Regardless of how it manifests itself, it allows us to declare things about our systems or program and automatically check them.
 ---

 There is one thing that ties all forms of testing together; **assertions**.
 The